 Social media also provides what I like to call cyber courage.
 Remember that old boyfriend from your early 20's or the head cheerleader you never had the guts to ask out in high school?
 Guess what!
 They are on Facebook.
 Just send them a harmless friend request to see what they have been up to.
 In fact, you don't even have to send them a request, just send messages back and forth.
 After all, what could it hurt?
 You are just going to catch up.
 It's no big deal.
 But then one day, you have a fight with your spouse.
 Or maybe it's more than a fight.
 Maybe it's a rough patch.
 And maybe you have a drink or two and decide to escape into Facebook.
 You see that boyfriend that always seemed to understand you or that gorgeous girl you always wished you dated.

 You send an innocent message about how well they have aged or make a comment about their status.
 Next thing you know you are in an in-depth conversation.
 You find yourself thinking, why did I ever break up with him?
 Or you learn that the prom queen had always secretly hoped you would have asked her out.
 Next thing you know, you go from "liking" each other's post to talking every day and you eventually exchange numbers.

-Now I am aware that people have to take responsibility for their own actions and if they cannot used social media responsibly, than they shouldn't use it at all.
-But there are those instances when even the most respectable people have lapses in judgement and someone can knowing (or unknowingly) prey on that weak moment.
+Now I am aware that people have to take responsibility for their own actions and if they cannot use social media responsibly, then they shouldn't use it at all.
+But there are those instances when even the most respectable people have lapses in judgment and someone can knowingly (or unknowingly) prey on that weak moment.

 Good people caught in a weak moment can regrettably exchange true intimacy for the fantasy promised online.
 Fantasies are dangerous things.
 They have no flaws.
 Social media allows people to delude themselves into believing the fantasy is the reality.